 My mind is not organized.
 Information comes in the form of so many scraps of paper, fluttering about in the wind.
 Projects or professions that involve any complexity seems like an insurmountable undertaking.

-But, I have learned something sort of fun about my mind, and how it likes to organize itself.
+But, I recently learned something sort of fun about my mind, and how it likes to organize itself.

 I was trying to develop some sort of regular, consistent, doable habit in regards to posting on social media about my art.
 “Everyone” was buzzing about social media.